-As we all know, Houdini is a 3D animation software application developed by SideFX.
-Houdini is most commonly used in FX departments for the creation of visual effects in film and game.
+As we all know, Houdini is a 3D software application developed by SideFX.
+Houdini is most commonly used in FX departments for the creation of visual effects in film and games.
 It is used by major VFX companies such as Walt Disney Animation Studios, Pixar, DreamWorks Animation, Double Negative, ILM, MPC, Framestore, and others.
-Houdini has been used in various feature animation productions, including Disney’s feature films Fantasia 2000, Frozen and Zootopia; the Blue Sky Studios film Rio, DNA Productions’ Ant Bully as well.
+Houdini has been used in various feature animation productions, including Disney’s feature films Fantasia 2000, Frozen, and Zootopia; the Blue Sky Studios film Rio, and DNA Productions’ Ant Bully as well.

 Houdini artists can now utilize Redshift as its rendering backbone by integrating the Redshift plugin.
 The key features that get supported include:

 - Hair and Fur–Support of the Houdini curve primitives, that are extracted as RS hair objects.

 - Houdini Primitives— Automatic and configurable tessellation of the Houdini primitive surfaces (primitives, nurbs, etc.).

 - Instancing/Particles— Support of the Houdini instancing, including the Instance OBJ node, and the “instance” and “instancepath” attributes, extracted as RS Instances or RS Point Clouds.